AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

    cp -r ./AdGuardHome.yaml ./data ~/my-agh-backup/
    ```

-1. Unpack the AdGuard Home archive to a temporary directory.
-For example, if you downloaded the archive to your `~/Downloads` directory and want to unpack it to `/tmp/`:
+1. Extract the AdGuard Home archive to a temporary directory.
+For example, if you downloaded the archive to your `~/Downloads` directory and want to extract it to `/tmp/`:

    ```sh
    tar -C /tmp/ -f ~/Downloads/AdGuardHome_linux_amd64.tar.gz -x -v -z
    ```

-   On macOS, something like:
+   On macOS, type something like:

    ```sh
    unzip -d /tmp/ ~/Downloads/AdGuardHome_darwin_amd64.zip
    ```

 1. Replace the old AdGuard Home executable file with the new one.
-On most Unix systems the command would look something like:
+On most Unix systems the command would look something like this:

    ```sh
    sudo cp /tmp/AdGuardHome/AdGuardHome /opt/AdGuardHome/AdGuardHome